DOI-USGS/usgscsm/docs/source/tools/usgscsm_cam_test.rst

  - Export the camera as a model state file

- - Compute projections from pixels in the camera to the ground and back, and measure the discepancy with the original pixels.
+ - Compute projections from pixels in the camera to the ground and back, and measure the discrepancy with the original pixels.

 Example (load a camera model and save the model state)::